 The factors that could lead to an earlier demise of your helmet are what can ultimately lead to injury for you.
 If you’ve fallen off your horse while wearing your helmet, that impact (no matter how minor) can reduce your helmet’s level of protection.

 Even instances such as dropping your helmet on a hard surface can cause the need to seek out a new helmet.
-Damage to the helmet is not always visible to the naked eye and you might not see any signs of damage, so it’s never a safe assumption that your helmet is still in pristine shape after a fall even if you don’t see any visible damage.
+Damage to the helmet is not always visible to the naked eye, and you might not see any signs of damage, so it’s never a safe assumption that your helmet is still in pristine shape after a fall, even if you don’t see any visible damage.

-Dents or cracks in the Styrofoam are mostly covered by the helmet’s shell and harder to see.
+Dents or cracks in the Styrofoam are mostly covered by the helmet’s shell and are harder to see.
 If there is any damage noted on the shell (marks, cracks, or crushes) and damage to fasteners or straps, this indicates the need for replacement before your next ride.
-Most reputable brands, including One K, advise that after any catastrophic incident you must replace your helmet.
+Most reputable brands, including One K, advise that after any catastrophic incident, you must replace your helmet.
 One K has a helmet replacement program for the benefit of our riders.

 If you are wearing your One K helmet, and you’re in an accident within our set replacement period (three years after purchase), we urge you to return your helmet to us for a set replacement cost.
 Never ride in the same helmet you wore in an accident.

 - To ensure you can get as much use out of your helmet as possible, without any accidents involved, it’s important to take great care in the storage and use of your helmet on a daily basis.

 - Avoid storing your helmet in direct sunlight or extreme heat (158°F or higher), such as in your vehicle on a hot summer day, because the heat will cook and melt the polystyrene in your helmet.